Darshan292/WhatsAppAutomationSystem/README.md

 1. Run the system.
 2. Scan the QR code using your WhatsApp account to authenticate.
 3. In the WhatsApp group, users can perform the following actions:
-- Translate to text from any language to Kannada, English or Hindi:
+- Translate text from any language to Kannada, English or Hindi:
   - **Translate to kannada "text"**
   - **Translate to english "text"**
   - **Translate to hindi "text"**